Return to Campus

 Chapel Dress (SM more formal dress expectations) has been suspended temporarily.

-On Wednesday, Saturdays, and Sundays, students may dress casually in relaxed weekend attire.
+On Wednesday, Saturday, and Sunday, students may dress casually in relaxed weekend attire.

-Should I bring a blazer or dresses to school in the fall?
+Should I bring a blazer or dresses to school?

 No. Chapel Dress (SM more formal dress expectations) has been temporarily suspended.
 Do not bring clothes that need to be dry cleaned.